awsdocs/amazon-eks-user-guide/doc_source/vertical-pod-autoscaler.md

    ./hack/vpa-up.sh
    ```

-1. Verify that the Vertical Pod Atoscaler pods have been created successfully\.
+1. Verify that the Vertical Pod Autoscaler pods have been created successfully\.

    ```
    kubectl get pods -n kube-system